-Single borrower exposures at the group 15% of capital funds of the Group. level Upto 20% of capital funds of the Group provided the additional exposure of up to five percentage points is for the purpose of financing infrastructure projects.
-Group borrower exposures at the group 40% of capital funds of the Group. level Upto 50% of capital funds of the Group provided the additional exposure of up to 10 percentage points is for the purpose of financing infrastructure projects.
+Single exposures borrower at the 15% of capital funds of the Group. group level Upto 20% of capital funds of the Group provided the additional exposure of up to five percentage points is for the purpose of financing infrastructure projects.
+Group exposures borro at ower the 40% of capital funds of the Group. group level at Upto 50% of capital funds of the Group provided the additional exposure of up to 10 percentage points is for the purpose of financing infrastructure projects.